 - Those who follow Minimum advertised price(MAP) will be at a disadvantage because of those who don’t.
 This might prevent them from purchasing from the manufacturers again.
 This will be a disadvantage for the manufacturers.

-How Can Manufacturers Force Retailers?
+How Can Manufacturers Force Brands?

 - Evidence can be collected to prove the MAP price violations from those set in place.
 Any screenshots or solid proof will suffice as proof.